Applying for a visa outside of the UK

-In March 2009, the UK immigration rules for students changed and the student category became Tier 4 of the Points Based Immigration System (PBS).
-If you do not hold a British passport and are from outside the EEA or Switzerland and want to come to the UK to study with us, you will need to apply to the UK immigration authorities in your home country for entry clearance (that is a visa) under Tier 4 before you travel to the UK to commence your studies.
+If you do not hold a British passport and are from outside the EEA or Switzerland you will need to apply to the UK immigration authorities in your home country for 'entry clearance' (a visa) as a Tier 4 (General) student.

-We have designed the following pages to help answer all of your questions about the Tier 4 immigration process.
+We have designed the following pages to help answer some of your questions about the Tier 4 immigration process.
 The visa application system is complex, so we recommend using the information below as a guide only.
-In these pages we will often refer to specific paragraphs in the UK Border Agency's Tier 4 Policy Guidance so it is important that you have a copy of this to hand.
+For full guidance, you will need to refer to the UK Visas and Immigration's Tier 4 Policy Guidance.

 - Do I need a visa?

 - Confirmation of Acceptance of Studies (CAS)

 - Where, how and when do I apply?